r00t-tsai/Simple-Remote-Desktop/README.md

 > Side Note: If on WAN Mode, your router must be configured to do Port Forwarding.
 The Program assumes this condition and will spit errors if this condition is not met.
 > ## TO-DO LIST for v1.1.4
 >
-> * Implement support for UAC Popups and Windows Security Screen
+> * ~~Implement support for UAC Popups and Windows Security Screen~~ This is not possible with current security reasons.

 <div align="center">
   <video src="https://github.com/user-attachments/assets/2a1bee6e-d966-4a84-b1d4-9d6f2e521f3b" width="800" controls></video>